Welcome to A Soldiers Journey

-I’m Sgt Rick Clement of The Duke of Lancaster’s Regiment and in May 2010 I was severely injured in Afghanistan.
+I’m former Sergeant Rick Clement of The Duke of Lancaster’s Regiment and back in May 2010 I was severely injured in Afghanistan.

 I lost both my legs and almost my right arm as well as suffering massive internal injuries that left me unable to have children after stepping on an I.E.D.
 For the full story please read the about me page.

-I intend to do various things to help raise money, these will all be advertised on this site and will vary from Raffles, Dinner nights, parachute jumps and will climax with the big one.
-Yes I’m going to get in a cage in the ocean surrounded by Jaws himself the Great White Shark.
+We intend to do various things to help raise money, these will all be advertised on this site and will vary from Raffles, Dinner nights, parachute jumps and I even got in a cage in the ocean surrounded by Jaws himself the Great White Shark.

 Now the bit where you come in is spreading the word and making donations via this site.
-Every penny you donate will be split between BLESMA, SSAFA, ABF The Soldiers charity and Help for Heroes and I can tell you from personal experience it makes a massive difference to us injured soldiers and our families.
 Alternatively you can volunteer to do a task or help organise an event towards our total.
 All help is welcome and its certainly for a good cause.

-In the future I hope to raise £100,000 initially and with your help this is entirely possible.
-This money will help provide transport and facilities for the newly disabled soldiers and their families to use as well as help buy essentials things such as wheelchairs.
+In the future we hope to raise £1,000,000 and with your help this is entirely possible.
+This money will help provide things such as transport and facilities for the newly disabled soldiers and their families to use as well as help buy essentials things such as wheelchairs.
 It has been used in the past to assist homeless veterans to get back into affordable accommodation.
 We have even funded WIFI in the Blackpool BLESMA home so the amptee veterans that live their can have access to keep in touch with family and friends.

-I have recently taken up the role of an ambassador for the LCCC Foundation.
+I have also taken up the role of an ambassador for the LCCC Foundation.
 Please checkout their website.
 Its another fantastic cause bringing people together through sport.
 Im honoured to be involved.

 WE WILL REMEMBER YOU!